 A study of the properties and reactions of carbon compounds with emphasis on structure and mechanism.
-Topics covered include: synthesis and characterization of organic compounds; nomenclature; spectroscopic analysis; biochemistry.
-Transfer credit: CSU; UC
+Topics covered include: synthesis and characterization of organic compounds; nomenclature; biochemistry.
+Transfer credit: CSU; UC maximum credit allowed -- 6 units if combined with Chem 7A and 8L.

-CHEM 9 -- 2 Units
+CHEM 8L -- 2 Units